-While violent crime isn’t common, bag snatchings are, especially before large holidays when teens want money to spend, so keep your bag between you and the driver, not slung loosely on you.
-And I’ve heard stories of foreigners who have gotten off the moto at their destination, only for the driver to drive off with their bag.
+While violent crime isn’t common, bag snatchings are, especially before large holidays when teens want money to spend, so keep your bag between you and the driver, not slung loosely on your back.
+I’ve heard stories of foreigners who have gotten off the moto at their destination, only for the driver to drive off with their bag.
 It’s not common, but it has been known to happen.
 Just to be safe, when you get to your destination, have the driver put your belongings on the ground before you get off.

 Taxis: Surprisingly, metered taxis haven’t really caught on in Cambodia, at least not for rides within the city.
 In Phnom Penh, you’ll see two main companies (Global and Choice) but usually only in the touristy areas.
 Otherwise, don’t expect a few to whiz by every few minutes like in Ho Chi Minh City or Bangkok.
 Of course, you can always phone them to come pick you up.

 Just be forewarned that a Cambodian “seat” means four people in the back, two in the front passenger side and sometimes one person who sits WITH the taxi driver in his seat, with the driver reaching over to change gears.
-When I traveled by taxi, I always bought “two” seats so I could sit in the front passenger seat alone, but with the plethora of buses nowadays, I’d recommend buses over taxis unless you’re in a severe time crunch.
+When I traveled by taxi, I always bought “two” seats so I could sit in the front passenger seat alone, but with the plethora of buses available nowadays, I’d recommend buses over taxis unless you’re in a severe time crunch.

 Cyclos: Cyclos are mainly used by housewives returning from the market with bags of groceries or carting furniture from one place to another, a cheaper alternative to the tuk-tuk.
 I’ve seen foreigners on them for the slow thrill, but other than cruising around the riverside perhaps, I never found it to be all that relaxing and I always felt strangely guilty sitting in one while some wiry old man pedaled me around.
-Again, negotiate your price before getting on and have a bit of compassion for these cyclo drivers, who are often the poorest of the poor.
+Again, negotiate your price before getting on and have a bit of compassion for the drivers, who are often the poorest of the poor.
 I’ve seen quite a few sleep in their cyclos at night, parked along a wall somewhere.

-Air: A handful of big name Asian airlines fly in and out of Cambodia, like Thai, Vietnam, EVA, and Malaysia.
+Air: A handful of big name Asian airlines fly in and out of Cambodia, like Thai, Vietnam, and Malaysia.
 Certain routes have no competition and remain expensive like the Phnom Penh – Ho Chi Minh City leg or the Siem Reap – Bangkok leg.
 Luckily, Phnom Penh to Ho Chi Minh only takes 6 hours by bus (~$12USD one way).
 Siem Reap to Bangkok overland is a long journey, compounded by lethargic immigration officials at the border.
 My favorite choices for budget airlines are JetStar for cheap flights to Singapore and AirAsia, which currently flies from Phnom Penh to Bangkok or Kuala Lumpur and from Siem Reap to Kuala Lumpur.